 We do not run X-rays or MRIs in our home-based lab.
 Those methods appear in research studies that compare spinal angles on different mattresses, and they show real alignment differences between designs and firmness levels.

-We base our testing on visual alignment, pressure mapping, and subjective reports, then compare our patterns to what those studies describe.
-Dr. Walker helps us interpret where our results line up with that literature.
+We base our testing on visual alignment, pressure mapping, and sleeper feedback, then compare those patterns with what published studies describe.

 Do Pillows Affect Support Scores?